Amark18/notify_mi/README.md

 ## Notify Me
 Notify Me makes it easy to send yourself notifcations from your personal projects by utilizing your gmail account.
-It is very useful when used together with a Raspberry Pi in order to create an easy way and ***free*** way to send messages in response to events from IOT devices.
+It is very useful when used together with a Raspberry Pi in order to create an easy and ***free*** way to send messages in response to events from IOT devices.

 How to Use:
 ```python